Ensono/stacks-java-core-api/README.md

 There are four ways to integrate this module in your project:
 - Use it as a [Maven dependency](#maven-dependency)
-- Create a localized solution using [Maven Archetypes artifacts](#localized-solution-using-maven-archetypes)
+- Create a localized solution using [Maven Archetypes artifacts](#localized-solution-using-maven-archetypes) available in our Artifactory repo
 - Clone this repo, [locally build](#building-the-module-locally) and used as a Maven dependency
 - Clone this repo, create a [custom archetype](#creating-an-archetype) and then use it as a Maven dependency

 ### Accessing Artifactory

-Our artifacts and archetypes are hosted on an Artifactory repository, to use either, you will need to add that repo in your `pom.xml`:
+Our artifacts and archetypes are hosted on an Artifactory repository.
+To use either, from a project other than Amido Stacks, you will need to add that repo in your `pom.xml`:

     <repositories>
         <repository>